 epidemics seems to be related to sunspot activity.

-research team lead by another long-time colleague of Hoyle,
+In 2000 a research team lead by another long-time colleague of Hoyle,

 Jalent Narlikar, reported (to the SPIE) what they consider unambiguous